milindparvatia/Hadoop/Task 2 – Spark Streaming/Readme.md

-# Assignment2 Part 2 Scala Mevan Project
+# Task 2 – Spark Streaming

 ## Cmds used to execute .jar